PrashantSaikia/LayoutLMv2-FUNSD/README.md

 <img width="752" alt="Screenshot 2022-10-17 at 1 04 55 PM" src="https://user-images.githubusercontent.com/39755678/196116393-e8267ab3-1696-4a83-aa04-0fef62e1a667.png">

 10. Expose your deployment and edit the port as 8080 (default is 80).
-You should have the public IP for your deployment now, and if you aren't sure which link it is, you can also type `kubectl get services` in the console to get the link, and type `kubectl get deployment` to get more details about the deployment.
+Go to `Workloads -> cluster_name -> Exposing Services` to find the public IP for your deployment now.
+You can also type `kubectl get services` in the console to get the link, and type `kubectl get deployment` to get more details about the deployment.

-If you open the link (which is my case is http://34.64.201.208:8080), you should be able to see the app in action:
+If you open the link (which is my case is http://34.146.138.209:8080), you should be able to see the app in action:

 ![1](https://user-images.githubusercontent.com/39755678/196117671-8de4f8fa-7058-4533-9f96-1ff9f88c6298.jpeg)